Victor Mansaray: Becamex Binh Duong

+PSM Makassar

+On December 15, 2023, he decided to resign from Liga 1 club PSM Makassar after two months in the team.
+This was motivated by the team management's salary arrears.
+He said in his Instagram story that he felt lied to and betrayed by the management from PSM Makassar.

+Malut United

+On 29 July 2024, Mansaray becomes Malut United's last recruit ahead of 2024–25 Liga 1.
+Where the former PSM Makassar striker is the seventh foreign player recruited by Malut United this season.
+Mansaray was introduced by Malut United at the squad introduction and press conference in Jakarta.

-International
+International career

+United States U18

-Mansaray was selected to the U.S. under-18 national team in August 2014.
+Mansaray was selected to the United States under-18 national team in August 2014.
 He played two games in the friendly tournament hosted by the Czech Republic, against Hungary and Ukraine.
 Before choosing to play for the United States, Mansaray opted to forgo opportunities with Sierra Leone, as well as Jamaica.
 In December 2014, Mansaray received his third and fourth caps in two games against the Germany under-18 national team.

+United States U20

-After turning 18 in February 2015, Mansaray moved up to the U.S. under-20 national team.
-He made one appearance for the U.S. U-20 team in 2015, followed by six appearances (with two goals scored) in 2016.
-In early 2017, Mansaray was called up for a U.S. U-20 training camp from January 31 to February 10.
+After turning 18 in February 2015, Mansaray moved up to the United States under-20 national team.
+He made one appearance for the United States U-20 team in 2015, followed by six appearances (with two goals scored) in 2016.
+In early 2017, Mansaray was called up for a United States U-20 training camp from January 31 to February 10.
 However, at the conclusion of the camp, Mansaray was not included on the team's 20-man roster for U-20 World Cup qualifying matches.

+Sierra Leone

 Shortly after being dropped from the U.S. team for the 2017 U20 World Cup, Mansaray told press he would be open to being called up by the Sierra Leone national team.
 On June 5, 2017, Mansaray announced via Instagram that he had been called up by Sierra Leone.